Facing Sudden Resignation Requests: How Can Employees Protect Themselves?

 nathrao

-best way is if you start sensing any such signal then start looking around for other options in discreet manner.
+The best way is if you start sensing any such signal, then start looking around for other options in a discreet manner.

 Dinesh Divekar

-This is in addition to what Mr Nathrao has said.
+This is in addition to what Mr. Nathrao has said.
 What is the nature of your industry?
-What type of work employees handle?
-In what city your company is located?
+What type of work do employees handle?
+In which city is your company located?

-Before taking help of Labour Officer (LO), it is important to generate evidence of the threat.
-Therefore, all the employees come together and decide that if anyone gets a threat, he/she needs to record the conversation between the authority and that employee.
-This type of sting operation is necessary go generate evidence.
+Before seeking help from the Labour Officer (LO), it is important to gather evidence of the threat.
+Therefore, all employees should come together and decide that if anyone receives a threat, he/she needs to record the conversation between the authority and that employee.
+This type of sting operation is necessary to generate evidence.

-Even before the sting operation, please find out where is the labour office located for your company's area.
-Sooner the threat comes, you should be able to take help of LO swiftly.
+Even before conducting the sting operation, please find out where the labor office is located for your company's area.
+When a threat arises, you should be able to seek help from the LO promptly.

 Thanks,